pauloddr/articles/fighting-game-in-javascript.md

 It's a linear system, without diminishing returns on the base value.
 That way, players won't feel "forced" to balance out their attributes just because investing in a single node is less effective.
 If players want to invest everything in Strength and Vitality, so be it, but they will move and recover slower, cause less stun, have weak SP generation, etc.

 It also brings offense and defense more in line: a character with max offense will take out a character with max defense in the same time it would take if both of them had no bonuses at all.
-No attributes "multiply" around each other: that's why you won't be seeing a mechanic for "damage resistance", for example, because it multiplies around Health points, thus causing potential balance issues.
+No attributes "multiply" around each other: that's why I don't plan on implementing a mechanic for "damage resistance", for example, because it multiplies around Health points, thus causing potential balance issues.

 ## Multiplayer